Cost of Living in Switzerland 2026: Every Expense, Every City, Every Franc

 Cost of Living in Zurich, Switzerland

 Zurich is consistently ranked among the world’s most expensive cities — and also among the best for quality of life.
 It’s Switzerland’s financial heart, with strong job markets in banking, tech, and pharmaceuticals.
-That said, the cost of living in Zurich is eye-wateringly high even by Swiss standards.
+That said, the cost of living in Geneva is eye-wateringly high even by Swiss standards.

 • 1-bedroom apartment (city center): CHF 2,500–3,500/month